Two approaches to average stochastic perturbations of integrable systems: Discussion

-It claims that for times \ $\tau \lesssim \!\exp{\eps^{-a}}$, $a>0$, actions of a solution $v(\tau)$ for \eqref{15} stay close to the original action-vector $I(v^0)$.
-Theorem~\ref{t_3} above deals with perturbed equations \eqref{v_eq} and allows to control actions of their solutions uniformly in time.
+The theorem claims that for times \ $\tau \lesssim \!\exp{\eps^{-a}}$, $a>0$, actions of solutions for eq.~\eqref{15} stay $\eps^b$-close $(b>0)$ to the original action-vector $I(v^0)$.
+It means that during exponentially long time the hamiltonian term of eq.~\eqref{15} does not affect the dynamics of actions of its solutions, within precision $O(\eps^b)$.

+Theorem~\ref{t_3} above deals with perturbations \eqref{v_eq} of the integrable part of eq.~\eqref{15}, and for any initial data $v^0$ it allows to control actions of solutions for \eqref{v_eq} uniformly in time.
 This happens since the perturbation in \eqref{v_eq} contains noice and friction (see Remark~\ref{r_2}) which stabilise the dynamics.
+In particular, if we add to each equation in ~\eqref{15} dissipation $-\nu_k a_k$ and randomness $b_k \dot\beta_k(\tau)$, then it turns out that the hamiltonian term does not at all affect the dynamics of actions, within precision $o(1)$.

-We also note that in Theorem~\ref{t_3} we had to assume that the unperturbed system is integrable in the whole space, while for the validity of Nekhoroshev's theorem it suffices that the system is integrable in some open domain which contains $v^0$ (and is diffeomorphic to $\T^n\times O$, where $O$ is a domain in $\R^n$).
+We note that in Theorem~\ref{t_3} we had to assume that the unperturbed system is integrable in the whole space, while for the validity of Nekhoroshev's result it suffices to assume its integrability only in some open domain which contains $v^0$ (and is diffeomorphic to $\T^n\times O$, where $O$ is a domain in $\R^n$).

 Nekhoroshev's theorem does not allow to take initial data $v^0$ close to $X$ since its proof uses the action-angle coordinates, which are singular at $X$, while Theorem~\ref{t_3} does not need them.
-We note that for some class of perturbed systems \eqref{15} Niederman in \cite{LN} established a version of Nekhoroshev's theorem in the vicinity of the origin, avoiding the action-angles.
+For some class of perturbed systems \eqref{15} Niederman in \cite{LN} established a version of Nekhoroshev's theorem in the vicinity of the origin, avoiding the action-angles.
 So his result applies to solutions of \eqref{15} with small $v^0$.
 It seems that for the moment of writing there is no version of Nekhoroshev's theorem, valid for solutions with initial data in $X$, or close to it.